redbrick/static-site/source/help/exams/helpdesk-test-2011-egm/index.md

 When I visit my website I am getting the following error 403 - Permission Denied.
 What is the problem and how do I fix it?(Marks also awarded for what you can do to check what is wrong)

 1\.
-I love knowing all the latest gossip on redbrick and I heard you have something called “news”, so I typed news at my terminal and it was just the oldies talking about their grand jobs and growing chillies.
+I love knowing all the latest gossip on redbrick and I heard you have something called "news", so I typed news at my terminal and it was just the oldies talking about their grand jobs and growing chillies.
 Why don’t you have better boards with a nice interface? :(

 1\.
 Message from newb@azazel on pts/45 at 22:54 ...
 oooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooo